Exclusive: Top Ukrainian pilot killed when US-made F-16 fighter jet crashed - KVIA

 The death of the pilot is a major blow for Ukraine.
 The first F-16s only arrived in the country earlier this month and Moonfish was one of the few pilots trained to fly them.

-Kyiv waited a long time to get hold of the F-16s, and the country’s President Volodymyr Zelensky has been asking its Western allies for the fighter jets since the start of the full-scale invasion.
+Kyiv waited a long time to get hold of the F-16s, and Zelensky has been asking its Western allies for the fighter jets since the start of the full-scale invasion.

 But as with other equipment, Western countries hesitated before finally agreeing to provide F-16s.
-The Netherlands and Denmark pledged to provide them early summer in 2023, but it took another few weeks for the US to green-light the transfer.
+The Netherlands and Denmark pledged to provide them early summer in 2023, but it took another few weeks for the United States to green-light the transfer.

 When they arrived earlier this summer, Zelensky said he and his government held “hundreds of meetings and negotiations” to secure the jets.

-A group of Ukrainian pilots started their training in the US in the fall.
-While it normally takes a year to get fully trained up to fly the planes, Moonfish and others had to do it in six months.
+A group of Ukrainian pilots started their F-16 training in the US in the fall.
+While it can take years to get fully trained up to fly the planes, Moonfish and others had to do it in six months.

 Ukraine is hoping the F-16 will give it a much-needed boost.
 The jets are multi-role: they can provide air cover for troops, attack ground targets, take on enemy planes and intercept missiles.
 With the right armament, F-16s could deter Russian fighter-bombers from approaching the battlefield.